q2L3ntk/APIStudents-kt/README.md

 # ![](/doc/icon.png) Student application
 > [!WARNING]
 > This repository is dedicated.
-I developed it as prototype fpr a larger project.
+I developed it as prototype for a larger project.
 For more recent releases, see NMAPICore.
 ## Latest release v0.2.2
 - [Download](https://github.com/q2L3ntk/APIStudents-kt/releases/tag/Dedicated)
 ## How to use this